thomasbattram/thesis/meetings/2020-09-16/notes.md

 ## AOB

-* Heard from potential examiners?
+* OK to present at epi-epi on September 28th?
+* Getting comments back
-* Guess I can use my PhD money to go to virtual conferences?
+* Guess I can use my PhD money to go to virtual conferences? -- was thinking of putting in an abstract for properties of EWAS stuff